aksommerville/iggle/README.md

 - - [ ] Hazards.
 - - [ ] Scorekeeping.
 - - [x] Proper graphics.
+- - [ ] Make grabbing a little more tolerant.
+Landing on a pumpkin without grabbing it should be rare.
+- - [ ] Allow certain pumpkin tiles to resist transform (the ones with text)
 - - [ ] Hello and Farewell splashes.
 - - [ ] Proper maps.
 - - - Bonk-to-drop is not obvious.
 Ensure the first level or two have just one pumpkin, and then train the user on bonking.